 Volunteer with Our Partners

-While Covid protections have made it more difficult to volunteer in person, there are still opportunities to donate your time to support the organizations who do this every day.
+Donate your time to support the non-profit organizations who do this every day.
 Options range from handing out clothing or serving a meal, to mentoring a young person, providing graphic design and other specialized skills, or serving on a board.

 - United Way of King County offers a searchable database of volunteer activities

-- Visit the website or call your local church, shelter, or food bank to see if there are volunteer opportunities
+- Visit the website or call your local church, shelter, or food bank to ask about volunteer opportunities

 Use Your Voice to Influence Policy